fyc1007261/fyc1007261.github.io/_publications/LSTM.md

 permalink: /publication/LSTM-solar-forecasting/
 excerpt: 'Designed, built and trained an LSTM solar forecasting model which provided accurate predictions.'
 date: 2019-07-15
-venue: '(Under review) IEEE Transactions on Sustainable Energy'
+venue: 'IEEE Transactions on Sustainable Energy'
+status: 'Under review by'
 #paperurl: ''
 ---

-- Designed, built and trained an LSTM solar forecasting model which provided accurate predictions.
+In this paper, we designed, built and trained an LSTM solar forecasting model which provided accurate predictions.